zahidsyed/learning-nahw-analytically/README.md

 **Primary use cases**
 1. Reviewing: If you have already studied نحو (Arabic syntax), this is a more intuitive, rapid system for reviewing it.
-2. Learning under a teacher: This system offer a more engaging, student-centric, evidence-based system for teaching نحو before serious students step into deeper books.
+2. Learning under a teacher: It provides the core resources needed to teach نحو using active learning strategies, the goal being to facilitate an engaging, student-centric, collaborative learning environment grounded in evidence based teaching techniques.
 This part is still under development.

 **Secondary use case**